reactivesw/DevProc/document_guides/requirement_guide.md

 * `requirement.md`

-   if this micro service is single usage, one document is enough.
+   If this micro service is single usage, one document is enough.

 * `admin_requirement.md`

-  requirement document for admin-web.
+  Requirement document for admin.

 * `customer_requirement.md`

-  requrement document for customer-web.
+  Requrement document for customer.

 ## 1. Document Structure

-All requirement document is `markdown` file, and the structure should be similar, here is schema:
+All requirement documents should be `markdown` file, and the structure should be similar, here is schema:

 ```markdown
 # Title